 What You Can Do Day One

-Three immediate use cases.
+Three immediate use cases that demonstrate the value.

 Privacy Considerations

+You can also delete your data anytime.
 For most users, the privacy trade-off is acceptable.
+For privacy-critical work, configure carefully.

 Pairing With Other AI Tools